respondcreate/django-versatileimagefield/docs/index.rst

   - 3.2.x
   - 3.3.x (NOTE: Django REST Framework 3.3.x is not compatible with Django<=1.6.x)
   - 3.4.x (NOTE: Django REST Framework 3.4.x is not compatible with Django<=1.6.x)
+  - 3.5.x (NOTE: Django REST Framework 3.4.x is not compatible with Django<=1.7.x)

 Code
 ====